stefanostsolos/NTUA-SaaS/README.md

 To avoid connecting to the actual ENTSO-E SFTP server and performing large numbers of requests while developing the application and experimenting, we were provided with a large number of real-life data fetched in the past and were instructed to use them to simulate new data being fetched by our application.
 Specifically, for each hour from 2022-01-01 00:00:00 to 2022-03-08 23:00:00, for each of the three datasets, we were given a CSV file containing all data fetched from the SFTP server at that hour.
 The total size of the data we received was about 163 GB.
 To achieve the desired result, we created a Google Drive folder where we placed a small subset of the given data.
 Thus, instead of actually connecting to the SFTP server, the application's backend simply fetches the appropriate CSV files from Google Drive, and then proceeds to store the relevant data.
 In other words, we simulate the SFTP server using Google Drive.

 In a real-life scenario, the application's backend periodically fetches the next CSV file from the SFTP server, for example once every hour.
 However, for the purposes of exhibition, we need to be able to manually cause the backend to fetch the next CSV file whenever we wish to.
 This goal is achieved through the use of the admin application contained in the `admin` directory.
 You should pull that directory into a local machine and run `npm install && tsc` to install the required packages and compile the TypeScript code.
 Afterwards, you should run `npm run prod:reset` and `npm run reset_files`.
-From here on, every time you run `npm run update_files` followed by `npm run prod:fetch_files`, the backend application will fetch the next CSV file for each dataset, the relevant data will be stored, and the frontend application will be updated automatically.
+From here on, every time you run `npm run update_files` followed by `npm run prod:fetch_files`, the backend application will fetch the next CSV file for each dataset, the relevant data will be stored, and the front-end application will be updated automatically.

 #### About the available data

 The CSV files fetched from the SFTP server get progressively larger as time passes, reaching the maximum size at the end of each month (the largest CSV we were provided with is about 130MB).
 While developing our application locally, we ensured it was able to fetch and store such large files effectively, without significant delays.
 However, when deploying our application, one of the limitations of the free tier of Heroku services is the relatively small amount of storage space provided in each database, which limits how much data we can store in the deployed application.
 Specifically, we are only able to store data for 2022-01-01 and for no more days after that.
-Therefore, in order to view any data in the frontend application, the user should select a start date before 2022-01-01.
+Therefore, in order to view any data in the front-end application, the user should select a start date before 2022-01-01.

 <p align="right">(<a href="#top">back to top</a>)</p>